nshobayo/okta-SpringSAML/README.md

 2. ##Downloading the Spring SAML Extension

-	- Download the extention from  https://github.com/spring-projects/spring-security-saml
+	- Download the extension from  https://github.com/spring-projects/spring-security-saml

-	- Use 'git clone' to clone the repositiory locally
+	- Use 'git clone' to clone the repository locally

 3. Downloading sample application

-	- Use 'git clone' to clone the repositiory locally
+	- Use 'git clone' to clone the repository locally

-	- Use the command below to copy the sample Okta application into the Extention's "sample" folder Where oktaAppTarget is the location of the Okta app downloaded in step 2 and extentionTarget is the location of Spring SAML Extention folder
+	- Use the command below to copy the sample Okta application into the Extension's "sample" folder Where oktaAppTarget is the location of the Okta app downloaded in step 2 and extensionTarget is the location of Spring SAML Extension folder
 	```shell
 	$ cp oktaAppTarget/src extentionTarget/sample
 	```